top of page

 About Ponies in Brazil

-• All ponies made in Brazil were made by the toy company Estrela
+• All ponies made in Brazil were manufactured by the toy company Estrela

-• There are 38 different MLP brushables unique to Brazil
+• There are 38 different MLP brushables unique to Brazil/Estrela

 • The plastic treatment given to Brazilian ponies appears to make their plastic feel softer than most ponies.
 The plastic also has a prominent sheen to it